bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 I think in terms of we can do this or we can do that, we should always remember that this is a network of independent actors who pursue their own interests as they see them.
 It may be purely commercial interests, it may be some malicious interests, or it may be some altruistic behavior.
 We don't know.
-But what I would say is that the situation when people think they have the privacy, but they can be easily probed, This is undesirable.
+But what I would say is that the situation when people think they have the privacy, but they can be easily probed, this is undesirable.
 And we can kind of separate it into two scenarios for the cases that I want to reveal my, disclose my balance, reveal my privacy, or refuse to have privacy for the sake of reliability versus having as much privacy as possible.
 On the other hand, as long as the protocol becomes permissionless, anyone can send payments, right?
 And as long as the hash function is not broken and we cannot distinguish between a random number and a hash of some value, the forwarding nodes cannot distinguish between probes and honest payments.